andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 When you give me a star then it makes me happy! :)
 ---

+Version 3.4 Update:
+--
+Motion Sensor Behaviour Flow added, for Sensors that have no configuration.
+It will trigger Scenes, dim down, and tur off rooms.
+Descriptions in the Flow labels.

 Version 3.3 Update:
 --
 Alarm Flow added to flash a light red for 5 seconds.
 It will return to previous state.